Swiss museum readies for Nazi-era art trove show, seeks works' heirs

 "One of the biggest challenges is reaching reliable conclusions and addressing research gaps, especially in such a short period of time," the foundation's Nadine Bahrmann said in an email.

-(Reporting by John Miller; Editing by Jonathan Oatis)
+Reporting by John Miller; Editing by Jonathan Oatis